 President and CEO

-Bastean started his career at Bunge in 1994 and became CFO of Bunge North America in 2010.
-Before assuming that role he served as vice president & general manager of the operating company’s milling and biofuels business units, and as vice president and chief administrative officer of its grain and milling business units.
+Bastean started his career at Bunge in 1994 and became the chief financial officer of Bunge North America in 2010.
+Before assuming that role, he served as vice president and general manager of the operating company’s milling and biofuels business units and as vice president and chief administrative officer of its grain and milling business units.
 He also held positions in strategic planning and auditing.
 Prior to joining Bunge, he worked for KPMG Peat Marwick.

-Barbara Boyle leads financial, operational, administrative, technology and visitor services functions.
-Boyle is liaison for the Science Center’s Finance, Audit, Investment and Museum Enterprises committees of the Board of Commissioners and is responsible for the preparation of the annual audited financial statements and the annual operating budget.
+Barbara Boyle leads the Science Center’s financial, administrative and technology functions.
+Boyle also serves as the liaison for the organization’s finance, audit and investment committees of the board of commissioners and is responsible for the preparation of the annual audited financial statements and the annual operating budget.
 She also oversees the Science Center’s compliance and risk management activities.

-Most recently, Boyle was the Director of Finance and Interim Chief Financial Officer at Boys & Girls Town/Edgewood Children’s Center.
+Previously, Boyle was the director of finance and interim chief financial officer at Boys & Girls Town/Edgewood Children’s Center.
 In addition to nonprofit experience, Boyle has more than 20 years of experience in investment banking, corporate finance and mergers and acquisitions.

 A graduate of the Olin School of Business at Washington University in St. Louis, Boyle started her career as an auditor and management consultant with Deloitte & Touche.